 I published the first English-language review of a major new work by Jürgen Habermas, Europe’s most prominent philosopher and public intellectual, in Boston Review.
-My essay has been viewed by over 10,000 readers.
+This was the third most-read essay published in Boston Review in 2020.

 I collaborated in developing a teacher’s guide for secondary school teachers on “Exile and Community: The Life of Carola Domar,” a documentary about a survivor of Nazi Germany who later settled in Concord, Massachusetts.
 This project was supported by Mass Humanities.